• Skip to primary navigation

 One of the most notable qualities of Silkie hens is their strong brooding instincts.
 They’re often willing to sit on eggs—whether they’re their own or not—and can make excellent mothers, hatching and raising chicks with remarkable dedication.
 This trait can be a boon if you’re looking to naturally expand your flock, though it may require management if your hen becomes too fixated on sitting rather than laying.

-Blue Silkies are moderate egg producers, typically laying 3-4 small, cream-colored to lightly tinted eggs per week.
-That’s between 100-150 eggs per year.
-They may not match the output of high-production breeds, but what they lack in quantity, they more than makeup for in ornamental value and personality.
+Blue Silkies are moderate egg producers, typically laying 3-4 small, cream-colored, lightly tinted eggs weekly.
+That’s between 100 and 150 eggs per year.
+They may not match the output of high-production breeds, but what they lack in quantity, they more than make up for in ornamental value and personality.

 Distinctive Features of Blue Silkie Chickens